On the street…best practice

 Working alongside other agencies

-· CPs, Bath Street Marshals, Welfare team and Police meet near the Safe Bus in Orange Grove every evening at 10.30 pm to assess the situation on the streets and railway and advise on any action.
+· CPs, Bath Street Marshals and Police (occassionally) meet near the Safe Bus in Orange Grove Friday and Saturday at 10.30 pm to assess the situation on the streets and railway and advise on any action.
 A marshal and a paramedic remain with the Safe Bus until 4.30 am and those in need can be taken to them.
 Radio contact with the paramedic can be made on Channel 2 (see Working with radios)

 · Police: BCPs need to remain impartial and not to be seen to be in the pockets of the police.